 Soil and detrital carbon assessments in forests of northern California

-Ongoing project to assess soil and detrital carbon stocks and carbon fluxes between pools in four forests as part of a larger study on effects of canopy closure on carbon storage.
-Contract with the USDA PSW Forest Sciences Lab.
-Fluxes among pools are also being measured to assess changes.
-Click here to see our recent carbon study publication and to see posters presented at American Geophysical Union meetings 2015 Carbon Methods AGU Poster 2015 PDF.
-Carbon Budgets AGU Poster 2016, PDF
+We measured soil and detrital carbon stocks and carbon fluxes between pools in four forests as part of a larger study on effects of canopy closure on carbon storage.
+Click here to see our recent carbon study publication and to see posters presented at American Geophysical Union meetings.

 Forest carbon assessments

 Quantified carbon in living above-ground trees as part of carbon offset verifications for the California Cap and Trade Forest offset program.
 Measured detrital pools of woody debris, forest floor, and soils in a variety of projects.
 Measured soil CO2 efflux and root respiration.
 Parameterized data into user-friendly model to game different scenarios of carbon storage.
 Model Northern California Carbon Budget excel file.

 Biological assessment of stream with varying levels of stream-side forest harvests

 Conducted depletion-pass electrofishing surveys of small streams in the Coast Range of Oregon that had varying levels of forest harvest and incoming solar radiation.
 Also collected periphyton data and macroinvertebrate counts.
 Results show increased biological response with increased radiation.

 Effectiveness monitoring of restoration projects in the Shasta Basin